-You can choose that feature or opt to a more immersive 2D display with no room around you, just you and your game in the display while playing.
+You can choose that feature or opt for a more immersive 2D display with no room around you, just you and your game in the display while playing.

-There was this third alternative for 3D drivers which is called Tridef but as of now, it is not available anymore.
+This third alternative for 3D drivers is called Tridef, but as of now, it is not available anymore.
 There are no updates as of writing this article on whether it is coming back or not.

 It supported almost 900 games which you can play on a stereoscopic 3D display and tweak the curve, display, frame, and more on the video.

 As of now, there are only the choices above on how you can experience your classic 2D game in virtual reality.

 VorpX is looking to improve its latest version by adding more games that can be played aside from the 150 games already available.

 For now, we still have to wait for other alternatives on how to play the games in 3D or wait for the developers to make a 3D version of the games we want.